New pig PK study sharpens the picture for matrine

 A new equine study found pregabalin prolonged time to standing after isoflurane anaesthesia, without worsening recovery quality.

-Point-of-care vaccine titers are gaining attention as a tool for more individualized vaccination decisions in dogs and cats.
+Point-of-care vaccine titering is emerging as a selective tool for individualized preventive care in dogs and cats.

 Experts say spacing vaccines may help some small dogs, but reducing the dose itself isn’t recommended.